 Churchill is an ideal place to study History and Politics in combination.
-We have a number of Fellows whose academic interests span the two disciplines – including specialists in British and European politics, imperial and world history, and the history of political thought – and students in both subjects have achieved impressive exam results in recent years.
+We have a number of Fellows whose academic interests span the two disciplines – including specialists in British and European politics, imperial and world history, and the history of political thought – and students in both subjects persistently achieve impressive exam results.

 The College has many excellent facilities, including a well-stocked library.
 Its most unique asset, however, is the Churchill Archives Centre, which holds the papers of Sir Winston Churchill, Baroness Thatcher, and Sir John Major, together with a host of other politicians, civil servants, diplomats, military leaders and scientists of the twentieth century.
 The Archives Centre also regularly stages lectures and symposiums by distinguished speakers, and other relevant events and exhibitions.

-From this degree, you'll acquire a range of skills that are attractive to employers.
-You will learn to evaluate and discriminate between types of evidence, to cope with large amounts of information, to work independently and with others, and to present arguments clearly and persuasively.
+From this degree, you’ll acquire a range of skills that are attractive to employers.
+You’ll learn to evaluate and discriminate between types of evidence, to cope with large amounts of information, to work independently and with others, and to present arguments clearly and persuasively.

 Recent cognate graduates have gone on to careers in the media, law, international organisations, diplomacy, public administration, finance, teaching, and the charity sector.